jbatbayar/recipe_ratings_project/README.md

    - Merged dataset now has 234429 rows with 17 columns.

 2. Checked if the data types of columns in the merged dataset are suitable.
-   - Here are teh data types for all columns:
+   - Here are the data types for all columns:
    - | Column	| Description |
 | :-------- | :----------- |
 | `'name'`	| object |